For many wives, dealing with the reality that their husbands have been sexually acting out, again, can be overwhelming and terrifying.

 Over time, with the support of others, you can learn how to be confident and assertive.

-And one day, you will get the picture
+And one day, you will start to get the picture and everything will become much more clear.

 Louise works as a professional counsellor in her native Canada.
 Through her private practice, in online forums, and through public speaking and writing, her work is about helping others find hope and healing in their lives.
 When her first three-decades’ long marriage ended in divorce because of ongoing sexual betrayal, Louise knew in her heart that she was to use this painful experience for the good of others.
 Many of her clients are women who have experienced the trauma of sexual betrayal.
 They know Louise “gets” their pain; this helps them not feel so alone in their journey of healing.
 Louise is finally happily married to a man who loves and respects her for being herself.